Raffi Hovannisian: Minister of Foreign Affairs

 On 7 November 1991 Raffi Hovannisian was appointed as the first Foreign Minister of Armenia.
 On March 2, 1992 as the Foreign Minister of Armenia, Hovannisian raised the Armenian tricolor at the United Nations headquarters in New York.
 He served in that position until October 16, 1992, when he was forced to resign, because he and President Levon Ter-Petrosyan took two very different approaches to Armenian national issues.

 In September 1992 the Los Angeles Times wrote "Hovannisian's citizenship makes little difference to his fans, however.
 A recent poll in the Armenian newspaper Epokha found that he enjoyed a mind-boggling 96% approval rating, more than President Ter-Petrosyan.
 Even among the long faces of a Yerevan bread line, people turned thumbs up when asked about him."

 However, Hovannisian was later dismissed in 1992 from his position as Foreign Minister due to his disagreements with Ter-Petrosyan on the issue of relations with Turkey.
 Specifically, he was critical of Ter-Petrosyan for his urgent desire for normalization of relations with Turkey without stressing the issue of the Armenian Genocide.
 The final straw occurred when Hovannisian chose to bring up the issue while in Istanbul in late 1992 on a state visit.

 Heritage

 2007 parliamentary election

 The Heritage party was the only opposition party to pass the 5% threshold during the 2007 parliamentary election.
 According to official results, Hovannisian's party earned over 81,000 votes or 6% of the total vote guaranteeing 7 seats at the Armenian National Assembly.
 However, according to Azg daily's online poll, Heritage had the highest rating in the public with around 25% support.
 Two months after the election, in July 2007 the approval rating of Raffi Hovannisian was 82% in a US-funded poll.
-In a 2007 confidential telegram Anthony Godfrey, U.S. Embassy in Armenia chargé d'affaires, wrote that Hovannisian "may be seen as too much of a 'nice guy' for Armenian voters to believe he could succeed in the shark-filled political waters."

 Hovannisian has spearheaded the campaign to get Armenia to recognize the Nagorno-Karabakh Republic.
 On 28 August 2007, he introduced to the National Assembly a bill on a formal recognition of the Nagorno-Karabakh Republic.